Keto can give you the runs and give you what is called keto diarrhea.

 If you look at that diagram above, it sort of explains it all.
 When you start a keto diet, you increase your fat and protein intake (that's why it is one of the best “diets” to follow, since you never get hungry).
 Diarrhea is one of the many keto questions new keto'ers ask us.

-Keto Diarrhea, Ketones and Carbs
+Keto Bowel Movements, Ketones and Carbs

 Another thing that will definitely cause the diarrhea runs is when you have converted to ketones in your digestion and then you ingest a large carb meal.
 It is almost like putting diesel in your gasoline engine – it runs for a while, but then all hell breaks loose.

 You can use this as another mental fact check to help keeping yourself from another binge on sugary treats after reaching ketosis, since you know it will lead to a rough slide in the bathroom.

 One common path to take with keto is to try to eat what you normally eat, and substitute all sugars with artificial sweeteners, those sugar alcohol distilled alternatives with sweetness but no calories.

 Overdoing the intake of sugar alcohols may also lead to diarrhea.
 These sugar alcohol molecules must be digested, and sometimes the body will decide to flush the pre-processed liquids right out, since there's nothing more it needs from them (no nutrients, no energy, time to go bye bye).

 A solution to this is to keep your sugar alcohols down to a bare minimum, with just enough to make your keto lifestyle enjoyable and non-stressful.
 By doing this, you also keep your chances of getting the keto flu down to a minimum.

 Too Much Protein and Diarrhea